zlogic/mendix-docs/content/en/docs/control-center/content-curation/_index.md

 ---
 ## Introduction

-In Control Center, you can manage content curation in the **Content Curation** category.
+In the **Content Curation** category, you can govern the data curation in your company's Catalog and oversee the portfolio management in your company.

 ## Documents in This Category